dreamcatcher-tech/network/Inbox/2024-10-16 0940 upgrading the running napp.md

 Ideally we would check for an upgrade before running any actions and do the upgrade first.

 napp upgrades are a single atomic step, so you can't get your running system into a partial state.

+On disk formats would need to be handled ?

+Can test the last handful of messages inside this napp and make sure there are no errors ?